Region: Sidamo Guji, Southern Oromia

 Mormora Coffee Plantation is located in the Shakisso ‘woreda’ (administrative district) in the south of the Guji zone of Ethiopia’s Southern Oromia State.

-Coffee is grown organically on the farm in beautiful, wild forest conditions where the loamy soil is fertile.
+Mormora is a large farm, comprising of 200 hectares, most of which is semi-forest coffee, meaning the forest is managed to allow coffee to grow throughout it.
 The trees benefit from a mixture of natural shade plants, which—as well as protection from the sun—provide a rich source of leaves and debris which decompose on the forest floor.

 ABOUT THE GUJI REGION